Computer Support, Design, Print and Business Telecoms - ABC Service, Tavistock, Devon

 Fast forward to the late 18th century when a German scientist named Georg Christoph Lichtenberg proposed a mathematical basis for determining paper sizes.
 His idea laid the foundation for what would eventually become known as the ISO (International Organization for Standardization) system.

-What Sets the British Standard Apart?
+What Sets the British Standard Paper Sizes Apart ?

 While several countries have adopted their own standard paper sizes over time, including Germany with its DIN (Deutsches Institut für Normung) system, it is the British Standard that has gained widespread international recognition.